Senthilkumar-Shanmugam/FinalFrontier/Notes.md

 Higher order functions

 One of the consequences of having first class functions is that you should be able to pass a function as an argument to another function.
 The latter function is now "higher order".
-It is a function that takes a function as an argumen
+It is a function that takes a function as an argument.

+Functional languages -- languages where functions are the primary means of building programs -- all have first class functions.
+Most also have higher order functions (very rare exceptions being languages like Excel, which can be said to be functional, but not higher order).

+JavaScript has first class functions.
+What does that mean?
+Just like numbers, strings, or objects, functions can be:

+      Assigned as an identifier (variable) value
+      Assigned to object property values
+      Passed as arguments
+      Returned from functions
+Basically, we can use functions just like any other bits of data in our programs, and that makes abstraction a lot easier.
+For instance, we can create a function that abstracts the process of iterating over a list and accumulating a return value by passing in a function that handles the bits that are different.